-Kilimanjaro Safari is the best attraction at Animal Kingdom.
+Kilimanjaro Safari is one of the best attractions at Disney’s Animal Kingdom.
 Why?
 Because of the chance to get up close and personal with all kinds of animals.
 Sometimes really up close.
 Like a good adventurer, you'll want to bring a camera or 4.

 How does one prepare for a two week safari through the Harambe Wildlife Refuge?
 Find out as you snake your way through the line on the way to the safari vehicles.
 There are several stations where you can learn about Africa and life in the savanna.